Miracller/learn_opengl/README.md

 ![overall](https://user-images.githubusercontent.com/24697586/152659574-5700a034-89af-4aea-94df-5cd06fbc569a.PNG)

 From the overall photo, you can see I implement basic lighting including specular, diffuse and ambient light.
-And you can set light as you want, there are directional light, spot light and point light.
+And you can set lights as you want, there are directional light, spot light and point light.

 I learn and realize basic material, camera class to display models and model loading function to load models.